MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/6/index.md

 - [ ] A type of convertible bond.
 - [ ] A mandatory offering to the public.

-> **Explanation:** Rights are short-term options for existing shareholders to purchase additional shares, typically at a discount.
-They have a limited life, often just a few weeks to a couple of months.
+> **Explanation:**( Rights are short-term options for existing shareholders to purchase additional shares, typically at a discount.
+They have a limited life, often just a few weeks to a couple of months.)

----

 ### What is a key difference between rights and warrants?